UWB and UW Seal

 Catalog Description

 This course introduces the concepts and design of distributed computing systems.
 Topics covered include message passing, remote procedure calls, process management, migration, mobile agents, distributed coordination, distributed shared memory, distributed file systems, fault tolerance, and grid computing.
 The first five weeks focus on the basic mechanism and the Java programming techniques for message passing, process management, and migration.
 We will use Java sockets, MPI: Message Passing Interface, Java RMI, and UWAgent: a Java-based mobile agent system the professor and his former CSS students have designed.
-The last five weeks discuss advanced topics, where the instructor will overview each topic and students will review a topic-related research paper in the class.
+The last five weeks discuss advanced topics, where the professor will overview each topic and students will review a topic-related research paper in the class.

 Announcements